HAVAS guruhi: Career

 The group was founded in 2010 and performed its first concert in the same year.
 Their first Bollywood concert was in 2017.
 They have sung in several Indian languages such as Hindi, Marathi, Tamil, Telugu, Punjabi, and Malayalam.
-They have performed in such asIndian cities including Delhi, Agra, Mumbai, Pune, and Coimbatore.
+They have performed in Indian cities such as Delhi, Agra, Mumbai, Pune, and Coimbatore.
 Their Delhi concert was attended by Raj Kapoor's son Rishi Kapoor who was moved to tears.
 They received a good response from the Indian audience during their performances in several cities of India in 2018-19.
 They sing old and contemporary popular songs, including melodies of Raj Kapoor, Manoj Kumar, Sadhana, Shah Rukh Khan, Priyanka Chopra, Deepika Padukone, Kajol, and more.

 During their January 2018 performance in Coimbatore, they were the stars of the event.
 The group started with the national anthem Jana Gana Mana of India and State Anthem of Uzbekistan and also sung popular songs by Raj Kapoor and the Malayalam song Entammede Jimikki Kammal.
 During the COVID-19 pandemic lockdown, they held a virtual tv concert on the Indian channel ABP News to cheer people up.